Informed Consent In Psychology: What It Is, Parts And Functions

 Since the time of Hippocrates, the patient-therapist relationship was unequal, and was regulated by the paternalistic principle of beneficence: always seeking the good of the patient, regardless of their consent.
 Likewise, there were many cases in which this principle was ignored due to the desire for knowledge, and sometimes the good of the patient was not a priority either, but rather the expansion of knowledge even if it caused harm.

-You may be interested: Perfectionism in Psychology: Causes and How to Overcome it
+You may be interested: Arachnophobia: Meaning, Symptoms, Causes and Treatment

 We have one of the most important historical antecedents for the development of informed consent in psychology in the decision taken by the Ministry of Health of the German Reich in 1931, in which it issued a regulation on medical therapies and experiments with humans.
 In that opinion the right of the patient to give consent to participate in clinical trials was recognized.
 It was, therefore, a great advance in the recognition of patients’ rights.